 The beryl mineral group features several important gemstone varieties.
 These include aquamarine, emerald, goshenite, heliodor, morganite and the very rare red beryl variety.
 Beryls are commonly found in pegmatites and other complex geological environments, as the element beryllium needs to be present for beryl formation to occur.
 Beryls are found in a wide variety of countries.

 Aquamarines are of a blue to green colour.
 They are coloured by iron, and form in megmatites and metamorphic-hydrothermal fluid environments.
 They can be found in Brazil, Nigeria, Mozambique, Madagascar, Pakistan, and Zambia.
 They can commonly be treated through low-temperature heat treatment to improve the colour of stones.

 Emeralds are the green variety of Beryl containing chromium and/or vanadium as trace elements that serve as colouring agent (chromophores).
 Emeralds are found in Afghanistan, Brazil, Colombia and Zambia.
 For more on emeralds see the dedicated Emerald Page.

-Morganites are the pink-orange variety of beryl and are coloured by traces of manganese.
-They can be found in Afghanistan, Brazil, Nigeria, Mozambique, Madagascar, Pakistan.
+Morganites are the pink-orange variety of beryl and are colored by traces of manganese.
+They can be found in Afghanistan, Brazil, Nigeria, Mozambique, Madagascar, and Pakistan.
 They are found in pegmatites.
 They can commonly be treated through heat treatment.